Mantiker/kafka-course/theory/README.md

 Consumers read data from a topic - pull model

-1) Consumers automatically know which broker to read from
+1) Consumers automatically know which broker to read from (from leader by default)
 2) In case of broker failure consumers know how to recover
 3) Data is read in order frmo low to high offset within each partition
 4) Consumer uses desirializers on key and value of message